Numerical treatment of interfaces for second-order wave equations: Numerical scheme

-where $D$ is any finite-difference operator that approximates the derivative operator to some order $q\ge1$ satisfying the summation-by-parts property (SBP from now on) \cite{Kreiss-Scherer:1977,Strand199447,gko1995}.
-That is, it satisfies the discrete counterpart of the integration-by-parts property
+where $D$ is any finite-difference operator that approximates the derivative operator to some order $q\ge1$ satisfying the summation by parts property (SBP from now on) \cite{Kreiss-Scherer:1977,Strand199447,gko1995}.
+That is, it satisfies the discrete counterpart of the integration by parts property

-Alternatively, we could use, instead of $D^2$, a second-order operator $D_2$ approximating the second derivative, which satisfies the corresponding SBP property, i.e. that can be written as \cite{Mattsson_Nordstrom}
+Alternatively, instead of $D^2$, we could use a second-order operator $D_2$ approximating the second derivative, which satisfies the corresponding SBP property, i.e. that can be written as in \cite{Mattsson_Nordstrom}

-Here $H=diag(\sigma_0,...,\sigma_N)$, $D$ is an operator that approximates the first derivative, $R=diag(-1,0,...,0,1)$ and $S$ approximates the first derivative at the boundary.
-This guarantees that the analogue of the integration-by-parts property for the second derivative holds, i.e, that $D_2$ satisfies
+being $H=dx\; diag(\sigma_0,...,\sigma_N)$, $D$ an operator that approximates the first derivative, $R=diag(-1,0,...,0,1)$ and $S$ an operator that approximates the first derivative at the interface.
+This guarantees that the analogue of the integration by parts property for the second derivative holds, i.e. that $D_2$ satisfies

-This is a better choice, for the operators have a smaller stencil and preserve the solution phase more accurately.
-We shall use in this work the SBP second-order operators obtained in \cite{Mattsson-Parisi}. \\
+This is a better choice, since the operators have a smaller stencil and preserve the solution phase more accurately.
+In our scheme, we shall use the narrow diagonal SBP second-order operators obtained in \cite{Mattsson-Parisi}.

-If we could prove that the linear ODE system (\ref{second_ODE}) has eigenvalues with no positive real part and a complete set of eigenvectors, then there would be many discrete-time integrators, and as a result, a stable numerical evolution to the whole system.
+If one could prove that the linear ODE system (\ref{second_ODE}) has eigenvalues with no positive real part and a complete set of eigenvectors, then one could apply any discrete-time integrator, and as a result obtain a stable numerical evolution for the whole system.
 For a more detailed description of the theory see, for instance, \cite{gko1995}.
-A way to check those conditions is to find a norm that is constant or decreases in time.
+A way to check those conditions is to find a energy norm that is either constant or decreases in time.
 This is the procedure we shall use to implement our scheme.
-In particular we shall later use either traditional explicit Runge-Kutta third-order operators or new IMEX ones.
-These IMEX methods consist of a mixture of implicit and explicit Runge-Kutta methods.
-This allows us to solve the problem without having to invert the whole equation system (a property of the explicit schemes), while allowing at the same time for large negative eigenvalues (a property of implicit methods).
-The result is a very efficient penalty scheme.